markdist/markdist.github.com/services.md

 of goods and excise processing.

-When a delivery from our suppliers arrives at our warehouse, it is processed by this department, who handle yearly volumes of over 84.000 pallets.

-When an order comes through to our logistic centre, the team enables its fulfilment promptly within at most 24 hours.
+When a delivery from our suppliers arrives at our warehouse, it is processed by this department, who handles yearly volumes of over 84.000 pallets.
+When an order comes through to our logistic centre, from our clients or PSRs, the team enables its fulfilment promptly and always within 24 hours.

-The Supply Chain Management team is in place to better manage stock by:
+The Supply Chain Management team is in place to also better manage stock by:

 * Frequent stock rotation of over 10 times per year
 * Reducing stock levels to an optimum, calculate based on the sales volume in the lead time